AIFi-lab/AIFi-lab.github.io/_pages/openings.md

 It might be interesting to look at some past job advertisements.
 While the projects keep changing, the themes are still roughly the same.
 You can download them [here]({{ site.baseurl }}/downloads/PD.pdf), [here]({{ site.baseurl }}/downloads/PHD1.pdf), or [here]({{ site.baseurl }}/downloads/PHD2.pdf).

 ### Applications for PhD and Postdoc positions
-If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:milan.allan@gmail.com).
+If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:dorien_herremans@sutd.edu.sg).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.

 ### Master projects for Leiden University students
-If you are a Master student at Leiden University looking for a Master project, contact me (or any group member) per email or stop by my office.
+If you are a Master student at SUTD looking for a Master project, contact me (or any group member) per email or stop by my office.

 ### Bsc / Master students from elsewhere
-If you are interested in pursuing a Master degree at Leiden University, see [mastersinleiden.nl](http://www.mastersinleiden.nl/programmes/physics/en/introduction).
+If you are interested in pursuing a Master degree at SUTD, see [mastersinleiden.nl](http://www.mastersinleiden.nl/programmes/physics/en/introduction).
 Sometimes, we take master students or summer interns if we get exceptional applicants (this usually means very good grades and a personal recommendation).

 <figure>